 When I recently began researching the hard stats and science around climate change, I was surprised.
 I shouldn’t have been, really.
 You just need to type the words in Google to unleash a whole rabbit hole of information.
 But before now, I didn’t actively engage with it all that much.

 And I’m not alone.
 According to the Australian Psychological Society (APS), most Australians are the same;

 Whilst the vast majority of people claim to be concerned about the climate, it is also the case that large numbers of people also avoid, minimise, switch off, or distance themselves from effectively engaging with the problems.

 So why is it that we’ve switched off from so much from the rhetoric?

 The APC has deduced from their research that there’s a ‘consensus gap’.
 Whilst 97% of scientists believe that climate change is categorically caused by human behaviour, only around 50% of the public believe them.

-For some, it may be contradicting to accept the urgency scientific data when the impacts of global warming are so often downplayed by politicians, particularly when they are prolific climate deniers- like here in Australia and the USA.
+For some, it may be contradicting to accept the urgency of scientific data when the impacts of global warming are so often downplayed by politicians, particularly when they are prolific climate deniers- like the Prime Minister here in Australia and the US President.